thetascott/sql-data-warehouse/docs/naming_conventions.md

   - `<layer>`: Represents the layer being loaded, such as `bronze`, `silver`, or `gold`.
   - Example:
-    - `load_bronze` → Stored procedure for loading data into the Bronze layer.
+    - `load_bronze_data` → Stored procedure for loading data into the Bronze layer.
-    - `load_silver` → Stored procedure for loading data into the Silver layer.
+    - `load_silver_data` → Stored procedure for loading data into the Silver layer.